OpenMA/openma-doc/api/nightly/c++/classma_1_1_node.md

     ma::Node leafB("leafB",&root); // Owned by the root
     leafA.addParent(&root); // Owned by the root
     // ...
-    // End of the program/function, leafB is destroyed, then root which destroys also its children.
+    // End of the program/function, leafB is destroyed, then root, which also destroys its children.
 What about leafA?

 In the previous example, the remaining child of root (pointer to leafA) is a local variable and calling its destructor is incorrect.
 Thus, when the variable leafA goes out of scope, its destructor is called again.
-The same memory is freed two times that should crash the program.
+The same memory is freed twice, which should crash the program.

 Finally, to declare a custom node type (i.e. a new inheriting class), several macros can be used: